Abortion: Mental health

 Current evidence finds no relationship between most induced abortions and mental health problems other than those expected for any unwanted pregnancy.
 A report by the American Psychological Association concluded that a woman's first abortion is not a threat to mental health when carried out in the first trimester, with such women no more likely to have mental-health problems than those carrying an unwanted pregnancy to term; the mental-health outcome of a woman's second or greater abortion is less certain.
-Some older reviews concluded that abortion was associated with an increased risk of psychological problems; however, they did not use an appropriate control group.
+Some older reviews concluded that abortion was associated with an increased risk of psychological problems; however, later reviews of the medical literature found that previous reviews did not use an appropriate control group.
+When a control group is utilized, receiving abortion is not associated with adverse psychological outcomes.
+However, women seeking abortion who are denied access to abortion have an increase in anxiety after the denial.

 Although some studies show negative mental-health outcomes in women who choose abortions after the first trimester because of fetal abnormalities, more rigorous research would be needed to show this conclusively.
 Some proposed negative psychological effects of abortion have been referred to by anti-abortion advocates as a separate condition called "post-abortion syndrome", but this is not recognized by medical or psychological professionals in the United States.

 A 2020 long term-study among US women found that about 99% of women felt that they made the right decision five years after they had an abortion.
 Relief was the primary emotion with few women feeling sadness or guilt.
 Social stigma was a main factor predicting negative emotions and regret years later.
+The researchers also stated: "These results add to the scientific evidence that emotions about an abortion are associated with personal and social context, and are not a product of the abortion procedure itself."

+Safety in the abortion debate

+Some purported risks of abortion are promoted primarily by anti-abortion groups, but lack scientific support.
+For example, the question of a link between induced abortion and breast cancer has been investigated extensively.
+Major medical and scientific bodies (including the WHO, National Cancer Institute, American Cancer Society, Royal College of OBGYN and American Congress of OBGYN) have concluded that abortion does not cause breast cancer.